Vladimir Volsky: Biography

 After the Red Army captured Ufa in June 1919, the remaining members of the SR Central Committee of the Volga —the so-called Ufa delegation – began negotiations with the Ufa revolutionary committee about joint action against Kolchak.
 The SR Central Committee reacted negatively to the idea of negotiations and labelled the actions of the Ufa delegation as a betrayal of the party.
 Nevertheless, the Ufa delegation did not abandon its position and formed the "People's group".
 Members of the People's group insisted on a complete rejection of the armed struggle against the Bolsheviks.

 At the end of October, the SR Central Committee decided to dissolve the People's group, and its leaders received a final warning with the threat of expulsion from the party.
 However, the group refused to comply with the decision on its dissolution and stated that it was leaving the party, leaving the right to appeal to the nearest party congress, taking the name – the Minority Party of Socialist-Revolutionaries (MPSR).
 The speeches by the MPSR at the Seventh and Eighth All-Russian Congresses of Soviets spoke about the need to bring democracy to the Soviet government, review the functions of the Cheka, review the provisions of the Constitution of the RSFSR (introduce provisions on universal suffrage, the right to free speech for workers, the right to freedom of the press, freedom of assembly, guarantees against extrajudicial reprisals against workers and the provision of freedom of action to those social movements and political parties that do not fight against the Soviet regime).

-During the Kronstadt rebellion in March 1921, the MPSR created the "Political Center", allegedly, to serve the function of the future government – this included two members of the MPSR Central Bureau, including Vol'skii.
-Other members of the Central Bank proposed to expel Vol'skii from the MPSR and conduct a party investigation in the case of the Political Center.
+During the Kronstadt rebellion in March 1921, the MPSR created the "Political Center", allegedly, to serve the function of the future government – this included two members of the MPSR Central Bureau, including Volsky.
+Other members of the Central Bank proposed to expel Volsky from the MPSR and conduct a party investigation in the case of the Political Center.
 In March 1922, the GPU exposed the Political Center and other material from the state's investigation of the party, seized during a year of searches and arrests.
-Vol'skii was arrested by the Cheka, spent three years in the Pertominsk concentration camp, and was later sent to prison – first to Solovki, then to Semey.
+Volsky was arrested by the Cheka and spent three years in the Pertominsk Camp of Special Designation.
+He was later transferred to the Solovki prison camp, and eventually sent into internal exile in Semipalatinsk.

 He was again arrested in February 1937, during the Great Purge.
 On 22 September 1937 Stalin, Molotov and Zhdanov signed the "List of Persons Subject to the Court of the Military Collegium of the Supreme Court of the USSR" (Kazakh SSR).
-Vol'skii was shot for belonging to an "anti-Soviet terrorist organization."
+Volsky was shot for belonging to an "anti-Soviet terrorist organization."
 Volski'i was rehabilitated in 1991.